 Facts other than those pled by plaintiff, if proven by defendant, defeats or mitigates the legal consequences of the defendant's otherwise unlawful conduct.
-Certain waiveable defenses must be pled at time of answering the complaint, e.g., non-infringement due to invalidity, unenforceability due to misuse or inequitable conduct during prosecution of patent application, etc. Non-waiveable affirmative defenses include lack of subject matter jurisdiction.
+Certain waivable defenses must be pled at time of answering the complaint, e.g., non-infringement due to invalidity, unenforceability due to misuse or inequitable conduct during prosecution of patent application, etc. Non-waivable affirmative defenses include lack of subject matter jurisdiction.

 Case Management Conference (CMC)

 Brief proceedings with the court following filing of complaint to address various scheduling, discovery, or status issues; timing and scope of these conferences vary among the courts.

 Sets forth each limitation in a claim and charts the limitations against the components of the allegedly infringing product.

 A fundamental issue in patent cases, strictly in the province of the courts.
 Both infringement and validity are two-step processes, requiring construction of the patent claims first, and then application of the appropriately construed claims to the accused device or the prior art, respectively.
 Claim construction gives scope and meaning to the patent claims.
 The applicant may be its own lexicographer and assign a specific definition to the (terms) used in the patent specification; however, if no special meaning is explicitly assigned to a term, it will be given their ordinary meaning.

 35 U.S.C. §271(c): whoever sells a component of a patented machine for use in practicing the patented process that does not have a substantial non-infringing use shall be liable as a contributory infringer.

 A pre-emptive action by an alleged infringer to bring suit to resolve a threat of litigation by a patent owner.
 Must show an actual controversy, i.e. the threat of being sued for patent infringement is imminent.